Rose aphid

 Last updated

-Green, pink, or red-brown aphids about 1/8 inch long cluster on new rose growth, buds, and stems throughout the Puget Sound region, especially June and July.
+Green, pink, or red-brown aphids about 1/8 inch long cluster on new rose growth, buds, and stems, especially in June and July.
 Soft-bodied insects with long antennae contort flowers and leaves through their feeding; sticky honeydew contaminates blooms.
 Heavy infestations reduce flower quantity and quality.

 Monitor weekly during peak periods.
 Strong water spray dislodges aphids; repeat every few days.
 Early-season horticultural oil or insecticidal soap targets colonizing aphids.
 Conserve ladybugs and parasitic wasps which provide excellent natural control by mid-summer.